bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

     foreach on generator same as foreach on traversable Generator::throw() check argument type
     typehint check in generator rewind
+    generator: yield from must followed by blank, @see Zend/tests/generators/yield_from_greedy_parse.phpt

 25. not support multi-level break/continue